 It is to be noted that LiDAR requires optical filters to remove sensitivity to ambient light and to prevent spoofing from other LiDARs.
 Also, the laser technology used has to be "eye-safe".
-Recently mechanical scanning LiDAR, that physically rotates the laser and receiver assembly to collect data over an area that spans up to 360° have been replaced with Solid State LiDAR (SSL) that have no moving parts and are therefore more reliable especially in an automotive environment for long-term reliability.
-However, SSLs currently have lower field-of-view (FOV) coverage.
+Recently there are efforts being made to replace mechanical scanning LiDAR, that physically rotates the laser and receiver assembly to collect data over an area that spans up to 360° with Solid State LiDAR (SSL).
+SSLs have no moving parts and are therefore more reliable especially in an automotive environment that requires longterm reliability.
+However, SSLs currently have lower fieldof-view (FOV) coverage.

 In current LiDAR sensor design coverage is also a problem in terms of sensor gap and overlap, since the LiDAR in autonomous vehicles has very limited redundancy sensors that can provide the level of imaging that a LiDAR provides under optimal conditions.
 LiDAR is also weather susceptible.
 It turns blind when it comes to imaging in adverse weather conditions.
 LiDAR has limitations of creating clear imaging in conditions of fog, rain, snow, direct sunlight, and darkness.
 Also, LiDAR cannot read letters on a signboard.
 This is so because the signboard is flat.

 RADAR sensors: RADAR sensors basically send out electromagnetic waves.
 When these waves hit an obstacle, they get reflected.
-Thus, revealing how far away an object is and how fast is it approaching.
+Thus, revealing how far away an object is and how fast is it moving.